nibsirahsieu/sfNestedCommentPlugin/README.md

 # sfNestedCommentPlugin #

 The `sfNestedCommentPlugin` is a symfony plugin that enabled the model(s) to be commentable.
-This plugin inspired by wordpress commenting system, and such as wordpress, its support nested comments.
+Inspired by wordpress commenting system, its support nested comments and enabled by default.
+This plugin is for symfony 1.4 and [sfPropel15Plugin](http://www.symfony-project.org/plugins/sfPropel15Plugin).

 ## Installation ##
   * Install the plugin